Self-Build Kit : Download all Plans, Files & Materials List FREE

-My goal for AuthentiKitTM is a truly immersive experience in which the flight stick is exactly where you expect it to be and feels just like the real thing, whether that is a simple Robin DR400 stick or a Spitfire MkIX spade grip.
+My goal for AuthentiKitTM is a truly immersive experience in which the flight stick is exactly where you expect it to be and feels just like the real thing, whether that is a Spitfire MkIX spade grip or a basic DR400 stick.
 The same for the trim wheel, flap lever and other important controls that demand a tactile response.

 The key to achieving all this was to design a modular system based around a Universal Control Hub, an adjustable rig and interchangeable quick release flight controls.
 In VR we are blind to the real world so we don’t need to worry whether the cockpit looks identical down to the last nut and bolt and we certainly don’t need cockpit instruments with working readouts.
 What really matters is the feel.
 This means correctly sized and positioned flight sticks, trim wheels, radio stack instruments, throttle controls and so on.
 This is where authenticity matters.